 - Starch or Polyester blends:– Mixed with thermoplastic starch with polyesters made from hydrocarbons.

-- Oxo-biodegradable polymers:- These polymers undergo controlled degradation through the incorporation of ‘prodegradant’ additive (additive that can trigger and accelerate the degradation process).
-These polymer undergo accelerated oxidative define degradation initiated by natural daylight, heat and/or mechanical stress, and embrittle in the environment and erode under the influence of weathering.
+- Oxo-biodegradable polymers:– These polymers undergo controlled degradation through the incorporation of ‘prodegradant’ additive ( an additive that can trigger and accelerate the degradation process).
+This polymer undergo accelerated oxidative define degradation initiated by natural daylight, heat and/or mechanical stress, and embrittle in the environment and erode under the influence of weathering.

 - Water-soluble polymers:– These polymers are those that dissolve in water within a designated temperature range and then biodegrade in contact with microorganisms.